Tiffany-Xie/Thesis_NX/Notes.md

 * Also, work on the math and/or simulation side to see what you can learn ✓

 * Set up a oneDrive folder, share it with JD, and add the grant pdf ✓
-* This one is very hard, but try to come up with some questions or thoughts
+* This one is very hard, but try to come up with some questions or thoughts ✓

+Oct 3, 2023
+* Test Erlang using Gamma
+* Match the Estimated P to the exact P (approximate using small interval OR *other method*)
+* Find better ways to dynamically change the *dI* equations in the model

 # To do (Jonathan)